17 Secluded Beaches in Sydney for a Quiet Swim

 Castle Rock Beach

-Castle Rock Beach is a small and not very well-known secluded beach that is accessible via a short walk down a set of stairs from the Spit to Manly walking trail.
+Castle Rock Beach is a small, lesser-known secluded spot, accessible via a short walk down a set of stairs from the Spit to Manly walking trail.

-There are no facilities at Castle Rock Beach, so it’s best to bring food and drinks with you if you plan to hang around there for a while.
+With no facilities available, it’s a good idea to bring your own food and drinks if you plan to stay for a while.

-It’s a beautiful strip of sand, but like so many small beaches in Middle Harbour, there may not always be a lot of sand during high tide.
+While it’s a beautiful stretch of sand, like many small beaches in Middle Harbour, it can almost disappear during high tide!

 10. Athol Beach, Mosman